zhullyb/monyhar/monyhar/android_webview/docs/aosp-system-integration.md

 #### Monochrome

-If your AOSP device will include a default web browser based on Chromium, it may be beneficial to use Monochrome as the WebView implementation.
+If your AOSP device will include a default web browser based on Monyhar, it may be beneficial to use Monochrome as the WebView implementation.
 Monochrome is compatible with Android 7.x (Nougat), 8.x (Oreo) and 9.x (Pie), but not with Android Q and later due to changes made to support Trichrome.

-Monochrome is a single APK which contains both the entire WebView implementation, and also an entire Chromium-based web browser.
-Since WebView and the Chromium browser share a lot of common source code, the Monochrome APK is much smaller than having a separate WebView APK and browser APK.
+Monochrome is a single APK which contains both the entire WebView implementation, and also an entire Monyhar-based web browser.
+Since WebView and the Monyhar browser share a lot of common source code, the Monochrome APK is much smaller than having a separate WebView APK and browser APK.

 However, Monochrome can make it more difficult for you to allow the user to